HowToRts/HowToRts.github.io/_posts/2014-01-05-flow-field-improvements.md

 <img class="inline" src="/images/2014-01-05/near-destination.png" />
 Here the 3 at the bottom right should clearly be pointing straight at the destination as it has a clear path to it.

-We should integrate the Line of Site tests as recommended in Elijahs article in [Game AI Pro] to solve this one.
+We should integrate the Line of Sight tests as recommended in Elijah's article in [Game AI Pro] to solve this one.

 [Game AI Pro]: http://www.gameaipro.com/